 At 8:10am I finally got ahold of the surgeons office and was told to come on in.
 The magic words were "no wet diaper since 8:20 last night."

 The problem?
-There tube had snaked down into James' belly and there was an extra 4 cm of it inside him.
+There tube had snaked down into JF' belly and there was an extra 4 cm of it inside him.
 So the "balloon" at the end of the tube which holds it against the wall of the stomach was bobbing around on the sea of stomach acid.
-As soon as the CNP took the extra tube out James was happier.
+As soon as the CNP took the extra tube out JF was happier.

 For those of you who are in it for the long haul, would you please do me a favor and make a few prayer requests for me?

--Please pray that James never develops acid reflux.
+-Please pray that JF never develops acid reflux.
 We are very afraid of that possible development.